NET-330: Network Design

 Summary

-In this lab we setup a Packet Tracer file with the network shown below in the Subnet Table.
+In this lab we setup a Packet Tracer file with the network shown below in the .
 During this lab we learned how to setup access and trunk ports from the CLI as well how to configure multiple ports at once. this lab also gave insight into how intervlan communication works at a Multilayer Switch.

 Subnet Table